FaithOzoanieke/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

-# 0x0E Web stack debugging #1 :wrench:
+# 0x0E Web stack debugging

-> Debugging is the process of finding and fixing errors in software that prevents it from running correctly.
-As you become a more advanced programmer and an industry engineer, you will learn how to use debugging tools such as gdb or built-in tools that IDEs have.
-However, it’s important to understand the concepts and processes of debugging manually.
-This project covers a second part of the optimal framework and blueprint for debugging web stack (remote containers this scenario) bugs
+Finding and correcting flaws in software that prevent it from functioning properly is a process known as debugging.
+You will learn how to use debugging tools like gdb or built-in tools that come with IDEs as you develop as an advanced programmer and an industry engineer.
+But it's crucial to comprehend the ideas and procedures involved in manual debugging.
+The second section of the ideal framework and blueprint for identifying flaws in the web stack (in this case, remote containers) is covered in this project.

 Challenge: